MJorink/NoVirtualCrouch/docs/README.md

 Last tested on `Patch 6` <br>

 ## Settings
-There are not settings right now, the mod is permanently on (untill you delete it.) <br>
+There are no available settings right now, the mod is permanently on. <br>
-The reason for this is because the game would crash when I try implementing a toggle for it, I might try again in the future. <br>
+The reason for this is because the game would crash when I try implementing a toggle for it, I might try again in the future, but I could not figure it out. <br>
 But for now: You cannot disable the mod unless you delete it! <br>

 ## Discord Server